fireworkweb/covilbot/README.md

 For general Slack integration information please refer to the official Slack [documentation](https://api.slack.com/custom-integrations/legacy-tokens).

-In the channel where you have added dopebot try: `help` to list all commands.
+In the channel where you have added covilbot try: `help` to list all commands.

 For Spotify search integration please create an [app](https://developer.spotify.com/my-applications/) to generate client and secret.

 ## Contributors